 At the hotel

 Snug/TV room, private dining room, poker room, wine cellar, board games, free WiFi throughout, gardens.
-In rooms: flatscreen Bang & Olufsen TV with free Sky channels, Bramley bath products.
+In rooms: flatscreen Bang & Olufsen TV, Bramley bath products.

 Our favourite rooms

-Once a piggery, Excellent Room 9 flaunts high ceilings and original stone walls.
-Very Good Room 6, in the former stable block, mixes masculine black suede and tweed, and Excellent Room 1 boasts a blissful freestanding bath.
-For garden access, opt for feminine Excellent Room 11.
+Once a piggery, Boutique Room 9 flaunts high ceilings and original stone walls, and Bigger Boutique Room 1 boasts a blissful freestanding bath.
+For garden access, opt for feminine Bigger Boutique Room 11.
 A few of the rooms have the bath tub or shower at the end of the bed; ask when booking if you'd rather have an ensuite.
 Tip: if you're lugging lots of luggage, ask for a room with a wardrobe or chest of drawers – they don't all have them.

 Shooting – of the real and clay-pigeon variety – is up for grabs near this rustic retreat, and if you bring your own rifle there's a gun cabinet for storing it safely.
 Pack country clobber for hearty walks.

 Throughout the year, the hotel shows big rugby, tennis and cricket matches live on the telly in the snug.